Partner, Planner, Urban Designer

 Senior Landscape Architect

 Oliver is a Landscape Architect with 15 years experience working for both small practices and large international companies in Canada, the UK and the US.
 He specialises in working with multi-disciplinary design teams on small to large scale projects, taking projects from concept to detailed design, through planning and permit approval to construction review.

 He has a broad project experience across a variety of sectors including educational, healthcare, highways, industrial, recreation and residential.
 Oliver has managed projects and project teams, worked on LEED projects and built good relationships with clients, consultants and contractors.
 He enjoys contemporary design but above all wants to create sustainable, long lasting places for people to use and enjoy.

-Before becoming a landscape Architect, Oliver had a successful career in the UK music industry where he helped various bands have number one records.
+Before becoming a landscape Architect, Oliver had a successful career in the UK music industry touring and at Virgin Records.

 Erica Brook is a community planner specializing in public engagement, process design and project administration.
 Her practice has focused in strategic planning, urban design, placemaking, resource conservation, and active transportation.
 Throughout her work with the private, public, and nonprofit sectors, Erica takes a collaborative approach.
 She has an excellent ability to balance diverse perspectives and move ambitious ideas to action.

 Erica is a graduate of the Dalhousie School of Planning.
 She began her career in Nova Scotia, and has spent time living and working in Newfoundland, Jamaica, and Maine.
 Upon returning to Canada, she became a municipal special projects coordinator, and lived in Tatamagouche for 3 years.
 Her more recent work has been an entrepreneurial venture; she currently operates a mobile wood-fired sauna for rental and public events.